-Our 2020-21 Investment Strategy was tailored to allow the Council to manage its risks in this order and stood up well to the exceptional pressures seen as a result of the Coronavirus Pandemic.
-The first few weeks of the financial year focussed heavily on ensuring the Authority maintained access to sufficient liquidity to support services immediate payment needs.
-As central Government support programme funds then began to flow in, measures were taken to ensure the safety of those extraordinary funds whilst at the same time providing access on a daily basis to allow monies to be quickly dispersed to the intended recipients in the community.
-In total over £1.3Bn of aggregated investment transactions were managed by the team without incident.
+Our 2020-21 Investment Strategy is tailored to allow the Council to manage its risks in this order and stood up well to the exceptional pressures seen in the first half of the year as a result of the Coronavirus Pandemic.
+The first few weeks focussed heavily on ensuring the Authority maintained access to sufficient liquidity to support services immediate payment needs.
+As central Government support programme funds began to flow in, measures were taken to ensure the safety of those extraordinary funds whilst at the same time providing access on a daily basis to allow monies to be quickly dispersed to the intended recipients in the community.
+In total over £1Bn of aggregated investment transactions were managed by the team without incident.

 The second main function of the treasury management service is the funding of the Council's capital plans.
 These capital plans provide a guide to the borrowing need of the Council, essentially the longer term cash flow planning to ensure the Council can meet its capital spending plans.
 This management of longer term cash may involve arranging long or short term loans, or using longer term cash flow surpluses, and on occasion any debt previously drawn may be restructured to meet Council risk or cost objectives.
-During the period the Authority completed the first loan transaction by a Local Authority with Nomura Bank and The Pension Protection Fund, securing the funding well below the comparable PWLB rate.
+During the period the Authority completed the first loan transaction with Nomura Bank and The Pension Protection Fund, securing the funding well below the comparable PWLB rate.

-Sharon Wroot, Director of Finance June 2021
+Sharon Wroot, Director of Finance October 2020